Due to the COVID-19 pandemic, the 2021 event is shorter and is being presented as a hybrid event, with in-person performances and online performances.

 Every year since 1988, the rich natural splendor of Sado has set the stage for Earth Celebration (EC), an international arts festival that seeks an alternative global culture through musical and cultural collaborations with artists from around the world.
 Produced by Kodo in cooperation with the people of Sado Island, EC is the nation’s longest running music festival, described by the New York Times as “Japan’s leading music event.”
 In 2009, in recognition of the organization’s “notable contribution to the promotion of Japanese traditional culture and to the revitalization of the local community,” the Earth Celebration Committee was awarded the Tiffany Foundation Award for the Preservation of Japanese Traditional Arts and Culture in Contemporary Society.
-Come for outdoor concerts featuring Kodo and exciting collaborations with guest artists, workshops, and unique encounters set in the stunning natural surroundings of rural Sado Island.
+Come for outdoor concerts featuring Kodo and exciting collaborations with guest artists, kayaking, cultural workshops and unique encounters set in the stunning natural surroundings of rural Sado Island.

 The Kihoku Lantern Festival takes place in the port town of Nagashima in Kihoku, Mie Prefecture.
 Each year a large, elaborate cloth lantern is set afloat on the harbor in the afternoon.
 After nightfall, there is a spectacular fireworks display […]

 The Kyoto of the area, Yamaguchi was modelled after the beautiful city and it’s no surprise it has a similar festival.
 When the Yasaka shrine was brought from Kyoto and the spirit of the deity implanted during the Kanjo ceremony, the […]

 One of two huge fireworks displays on the riverbanks each summer, the All-Japan Selection is a competition between pyrotechnicians from across the country.
 They have entries from the Fireworks Artists Association and there is a Creative Starmine contest too.
 The […]